modio/modio-docs/public/en-us/game-management/metrics/playtime.md

 ---
-id: metrics-sessions
+id: playtime-metrics
-title: Playtime Insights Metrics Sessions
+title: Playtime Metrics
-slug: /metrics/metrics-sessions/
+slug: /metrics/playtime/
 ---

-# Playtime Insights: Metrics Sessions
+# Playtime Metrics

-With Metrics Sessions, mod.io provides the ability for game studios & publishers to capture & analyze live data from your game to gain insights into how players are interacting with user-generated content within your title(s).
+With Playtime Metrics, mod.io provides the ability for game studios & publishers to capture & analyze live data from your game to gain insights into how players are interacting with user-generated content within your title(s).
 Out of the box, the following insights are available:

 - Concurrent Players (CCU)
 - Concurrent UGC